Dog Carrier Backpack Front-Facing Fit Mistakes Buyers Should Check

 Cleaning: easy-care, wear points

-Common mistakes, troubleshooting, and FAQs
+Common mistakes, troubleshooting, and buyer-side fixes

 Fit mistakes: oversizing, blocked airflow, poor balance, weak closure